PHARMACEUTICAL AIDS

 | Solubilisers | Enhances solubility of API in ointments | Lanolin, cholesterol or cholesterol esters |

-| Gelling Agents | Helps in preparing gels | Carbomer 934, Pemulen, carboxy methyl cellulose, xanthan gum |
+| Gelling agents | Helps in preparing gels | Carbomer 934, Pemulen, carboxy methyl cellulose, xanthan gum |

-| Emollients | Modifies vehicle/skin characteristics to assist penetration of API | Glycerine, mineral oil, petrolatum, isopropyl palmitate |
+| Emollients | Modifies vehicle and skin characteristics to assist penetration of API | Glycerine, mineral oil, petrolatum, isopropyl palmitate |

 ORGANOLEPTIC AGENTS